othmanalbahri1/prioritymatrix/README.md

 # PriorityMatrix
-A Rainmeter skin to organize your to-do list according to a 2x2 priority matrix (windows only).
+A Rainmeter skin to organize your to-do list according to a 2x2 priority matrix (Windows only).
 More info on this method [here](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method)

 # Setup:
 1. [Download and install Rainmeter](https://www.rainmeter.net) (see below for cloud syncing across devices).